Wubuntu88/CarND-Traffic-Sign-Classifier-Project/writeup_submission.md

 ![alt text][sign_pictures]

-Here is histogram of the number of classes in each of the data partitions (training, validation, and test).
+Here is histogram of the number of pictures in each class in each of the data partitions (training, validation, and test).

 ![alt text][classes_histogram]